Skip to main content

 • GET: Retrieve resources (read-only)

-• PUT: Update entire resource (idempotent)
+• PUT: Update a resource (idempotent)

 Standard HTTP Status Codes